Skip navigation

 Biography:

-I am an innovative medical academic specialising in cutting-edge multidisciplinary research that is hypothesis-driven and of significant translational relevance.
-My research group focuses on engineering anatomically precise microtissues through 3D bioprinting.
-Our expertise encompasses stem cells [embryonic/pluripotent stem cells, stem cell reprogramming, mesenchymal stem cells, other adult stem cells], tissue engineering [organoids, 3D biorpinted microtissues] and hypothesis-driven drug combination strategies in leukaemia.
-We have a specific interest in comparing and contrasting interactions of the bone marrow with leukaemia cells and non-malignant haematopoietic counterparts.
+I lead an interdisciplinary research group driving hypothesis-driven projects of significant translational relevance.
+My research group focuses on engineering anatomically precise and clinically relevant microtissues through 3D bioprinting.
+Our expertise encompasses stem cells [induced pluripotent stem cells, stem cell reprogramming, mesenchymal stem cells, other adult stem cells], tissue engineering [organoids, 3D biorpinted microtissues], exploring mechanistics of cancer-microenviornment interactions and hypothesis-driven target discovery identifying novel drug combination strategies in leukaemia.

 Esteem Indicators: